oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-with-mesosphere-dcos-16-2/index.md

 ### Physical Node Requirements

 The main components of the Avi Vantage solution, Avi Controllers and Service Engines (SEs), run as containers on Mesos nodes.
 For production deployment, a 3-node Avi Controller cluster is recommended, with the each of the Avi Controller nodes running on separate nodes.
 Each Avi SE is deployed as a container on one of the 3 Mesos nodes.
 Each Mesos node can run 1 SE container.
-The node on which the Avi Controller runs must meet at least the following minimum system requirements:
+The node on which the Avi Controller runs must meet at least the minimum system requirements, which are specified in <a href="/system-requirements-hardware/">this article</a>.

-* 8 vCPUs
-* 24 GB memory
-* 64 GB disk space

 ### System Time (NTP) Requirement